 - The unconscious opponent choking to death on their own blood.

 The philtrum is the groove centered on the upper lip, directly under the nose.
-A strike to the philtrum can have a variety of results, depending on the severity of the impact:
+A strike to the philtrum has a variety of results, depending on the impact's severity:

-- Due to the high nerve density in that region, all attacks at/near the nose cause an involuntary watering of the eyes, which can temporarily impede the opponent's vision.
+- The nose's high nerve density causes an involuntary watering of the eyes whenever the nose is struck.
+This can temporarily impede the opponent's vision.

 - Split lips are likely.